1 . Fateful Night.

-After donating her blood, she's informed that he's out of danger and safe.
-The moment she heard he's safe, she ran towards her home.
+After donating her blood, she's informed that the patient was out of danger and safe.
+The moment she heard he's safe she ran towards her home.

 She's out for nearly half the day and night.
 He must have been freezing and starving, she thought.

 "Jake?"
-She checked on him, when he didn't respond to her callings.
+She checked up on him, when he didn't respond to her.

 The moment she touched his forehead, blood rushed to her legs.
-She screamed in pain, "No, Jake!
+She screamed in pain, "No!
+Not him, please!
+Jake!
 Wake up!
 Please don't leave me alone!"